You can use the My Responses page to easily view, sort, and download the response data that has been submitted to your

 This option will take to you the form which will be filled in with the current response data.
-You may alter and re-submit.
+You may alter the data and re-submit.
 Doing so will update the data in the response.
 See below if you need to re-process the edited response through the enabled connectors and resend email notifications.

 Reopening a Response allows you, as the form owner, to send a new password to a respondent who has not completed a response, even if the Save & Resume option is not enabled for a particular form.

 This can be useful when the form has changed and you would like previous respondents to update their responses, too.

 The "Reopen a Response" feature appears in completed and incomplete responses.

 In order for this to be effective, you must either collect the respondent's email address on the form or have another way of acquiring it.
 You can modify the text of this message to suit your individual needs, but take care not to change the password.

 Re-Process a Response

 Re-processing a response will re-send email notifications and the form will be re-processed through any connectors that are enabled.

 Please make sure to replace INSTANCE_NAME with the URL of your FormAssembly instance.
 You should also replace FORM_ID with the ID of the form you would like index the responses for.

 If you have a significant about of responses you can Click to index all response pages. to index all at once.
 Otherwise, you can click the circle+plus icon to do each batch manually.